Instead today is a feathery post, starting with a young duckling, sadly the only survivor of a clutch of around 10.

 No sign of chicks in the two other nests I'm monitoring, but it can't be too long now.

 One fox cub shot for tonight.
 It's the bullying cub and it's displaying typical dominant behaviour with the brush held high and parallel to the ground.
 This is a fox saying 'I'm the boss!'

-Camera note: all pond shots taken with the Canon 7D and EF70-300mm 4.5-5.6 DO IS lens.
-As ever, the garden foxes were photographed with the EF 24-105 F4L IS USM lens.
+Camera note: all shots taken with the Canon 7D and EF 100-400mm f/4.5-5.6L USM IS lens, apart from the fox cub which was photographed with the EF 24-105 F4L IS USM lens.